Lets get started on looking at your configuration.

 In Admin, you should already have an account under your own name listed in the ACCOUNT column.

-Important Note: if your account is listed under your website developer’s name or a marketing agency’s name then you should create a new account under your own name as soon as possible.
-Your eCommerce data is an asset for your business and the quality of the data you collect adds value to your business.
-If your eCommerce data is listed under someone else’s account then it is non-transferrable.
-This means that if you were to change website developer or marketing agency or if they ended your business relationship then you would lose all your data.
-Also if you were to sell your business your historical Google Analytics data would be worthless if it wasn’t in your own account.
+Important Note: if your account is under your website developer’s name or marketing agency’s name then you should create a new account under your own name as soon as possible.
+Your ecommerce data is an asset for your business and the quality of the data you collect can help increase the saleable value of your business.
+If your ecommerce data is listed under someone else’s account then it is non-transferrable and so if you were to sell your business it would be equivalent to not having any Google Analytics data.

 In the PROPERTY column you will have one or more websites listed.
 Each property has its own Google Analytics ID and data is not transferable between them.

-For now, I’m going to assume that you just have one website, however its possible that this website might have different top level domains (TLDs) such as .com, .com.au, .co.uk or different hostnames as well.
-We will talk about best practice if we have different domains for the same website in the article Setting up an “Include My Domain” Filter in Google Analytics.
+For now, I’m going to assume that you just have one website, however its possible that this website might have different TLD (top level domains) such as .com, .com.au, .co.uk as different hostnames as well.
+We will talk about best practice if we have different hostnames for the same website at the end of this section.

 In the VIEW column you will have one or more views listed.
 Each view has different configuration settings.

-This initial setup might be fine if you have just a small lead generation website, but because eCommerce is more complex than a lead-generation website you will need more views than this in order to understand all of your eCommerce data.
+This initial setup might be fine if you have just a small lead generation website, but because ecommerce is more complex than a lead-generation website you will need more views than this in order to understand all of your ecommerce data.
 Google Analytics cannot go back and retroactively change data so it is important to start setting up your views correctly right from the very beginning.
-Otherwise you may be collecting incorrect data or not the right data without even realising, and then when you come to use it later it will not be set up in a useful way to help you achieve your purpose.
+Otherwise you may be collecting incorrect data or not the right data without even realising, and then when you come to use it it will not be there for you.

 So the first thing we are going to do is go through how to setup your All Web Site Data view.
 To see your view settings, click the View Settings menu item.